cnizzardini/cakephp-docker/README.md

 ## Mac Notes

 1. Change your `SHELL` in the Makefile to `/bin/zsh`.
+This improves various output from the Makefile such as emoji's.

-2. You will need `gnu-sed` for some targets in the Makefile:
+3. Mac ships with an older version of `sed` so install `gnu-sed` for some targets in the Makefile:

 ```console
 brew install gnu-sed